Healing from Silicone and Saline Breast Implants

 (4) Detoxify and eliminate stored toxins and pathogens that have accumulated: remove parasites, yeast (candida), reduce infections (bacterial and viral), mold, silicone, chelate heavy metals, remove mercury amalgams, and remove any other foreign material.
 Go slowly with detoxification, do not try to eliminate too much too fast, as that is an aggressive approach that can hurt your body and overall slow down the healing process.
 Be aware that with detoxification it is common to experience a Herxheimer Reaction – a temporary response that includes flu-like symptoms of headache, brain fog, fatigue, joint and muscle pain, body aches, general malaise, sweating, chills, mood swings, or other issues.
 Moving heavy metals and chemicals throughout the body and eliminating pathogens will cause inflammation and Herxheimer Reactions.
 Take detox slow, if you have a bad reaction stop everything and rest.

-(4) Be patient with your healing process, understand that it is not linear and can take months to 1-3 years to see significant improvements in your health – depending on how long you had the implants, if you have MTHFR and other genetic variants, the progression of the illness, if the capsules were fully removed, if there was a rupture, if you had mold, etc. After explant, your body will go through some ups and downs as it calibrates to the changes.
+(4) Be patient with your healing process, understand that it is not linear and can take months to 1-2 years to see significant improvements in your health, some will recover in less time and others in more time.
+It can depend on factors such as how long you had the implants, if you have MTHFR and other genetic variants, the progression of the illness, if the capsules were fully removed, if there was a rupture, if you had mold, etc. After explant, your body will go through some ups and downs as it calibrates to the changes.
 First, you will notice initial short term bloating from the surgery.
 You will also feel certain symptoms go away and you will feel better.
 Then after a few weeks or months some symptoms will return as your body’s detoxification pathways begin to pump out stored heavy metals and chemicals.
 This will cause Herxheimer effects and some symptoms will go up and down for some time, until eventually they gradually dissipate one by one.
 Generally within one to two years women feel considerably better.
 Trust your instincts and listen intuitively to your body.
 If you are not noticing improvements after a year start looking at other sources of toxicity – unseen mold in your environment, chemicals in the home (carpet, paint, formaldehyde, cleaning products), lead exposure in paint or water, pesticide exposure, bacterial or fungal infection producing biotoxins, parasites, mercury amalgams, infected root canals, allergies (gluten, dairy, salicylate, etc), etc. Keep working to discover the cause so you can eliminate it.
 Note specific symptoms with the time they occur, note where you are when they occur, document what you ate and the drinking water, etc. Look diligently for patterns.
 Be kind to your body and listen carefully to it.
 Healing is a mind and body journey that requires patience and persistence towards your path to health.

 PART I: Long Term – Diet, Gut Health, & the Immune System